stan-dev/design-docs/designs/0034-jacobian.md

 }
 ```

-The new `constraints` block will need to be added to the compiler's parser, validator, mir, and c++ mir.
+The new `constraints` block will need to be added to the compiler's parser, validator, Middle Implementation Layer (MIR), and c++ MIR.
 The parser will transpile each of the constraints to c++ functions which start with the name of the constraint.
 For the example above the signatures would be

 ```c++
 upper_bound_constrain__(...)